How to open a business bank account

 (All information is correct at time of writing – June 2019)

-You can find a full breakdown of the best business bank accounts here.
+You can find a full breakdown of the best challenger bank for business accounts here.

 What about mobile-only/mobile-first banks?